 Be vulnerable and share from the heart

-When giving an eulogy, it is not the time to play your emotions close to the vest.
-Everyone there is experience a range of emotions … share yours and you’ll not only connect more meaningfully with the audience, you’ll help everyone there (yourself included) mourn in a positive way.
+When giving a eulogy, it is not the time to play your emotions close to the vest.
+Everyone there is experiencing a range of emotions … share yours and you’ll not only connect more meaningfully with the audience, but you’ll also help everyone there (yourself included) mourn in a positive way.

 Resources for developing a eulogy

 Here are the previous posts in this “Type of Speeches” series: